bobbytrapz/autosr/README.md

 Blank lines and lines that start with '#' are ignored.

 To stop tracking someone just remove them from the list or add a '#' to comment them out.
+Then save the file.

 There is no need to restart. autosr will stop tracking them immediately.

 ## Start recording